LaunchCodeEducation/java-web-development/src/chapters/spring-model-classes/update-work.rst

          return identical;
       }

-   This code compares the first number in the array to every other value.
+   This code compares the first number in the list to every other value.
 It works, but it's not very efficient.

+	TODO: does this not only check max and min?

    **Current self**: